Bloom-host/BloomDocs/docs/billing/early_renewal.md

 ---
 id: early_renewal
 title: Early Renewal
-hide_table_of_contents: true
+hide_table_of_contents: false
 sidebar_label: Early Renewal
-description: This guide will show you how to renew a service early on our billing panel
+description: This guide will show you how to renew a service early in our Billing Portal
 keywords:
   - early renewal
   - service renewal